 “The percentage of time that an aid, or system of aids, is performing a required function under stated conditions.
 The non-availability can be caused by scheduled and/or unscheduled interruptions.”

 Availability should include the ability to provide positioning accuracy with “green-light” integrity; in order for the system to be available, the system’s integrity monitor (IM) must declare that the system is usable.

+For an ‘all-in-view’ system, calculation of system availability is extremely complex, will vary with the number of stations available to a receiver and their effective ranges, and hence differ between specific geographic areas.
+The effective range of a transmitter will be influenced by SNR, which is a very local phenomenon.

+For the service provider, a much simpler approach is to calculate the availability that each transmitter station is on-air and in tolerance.

 Signal availability is defined as the availability of a radio signal in a specified coverage area.
 Mathematically this can be written as: